Author's note to fellow clinicians

 Our guidelines must then be as evidenced as possible and explicit where not, open to critical multidisciplinary debate and widely agreed, and calibrated against demand so as not to ignore our patients non-Covid problems.
 Equally, now more than ever, the phased responsive guidelines must inform and not dictate individualised care.
 The Coronavirus Act 2020 acknowledges that lack of resource availability will inevitably cause an impact on clinical decision-making, but we are duty-bound to offer individualised, defensible care to our patients.

 This is the reason that local Covid-relevant guidelines are slow to appear, incomplete or frequently revised.
 Please bear with us.
 In their absence, or even in their presence where they are not in the patient's best interest, we should ensure we operate in as objective and deliberative a way as possible for the best care of our patients.
 Primary care clinicians are highly adept at operating in uncertainty.
-That levelheaded, tailored pragmatism is bring called upon like never before.
+That levelheaded, tailored pragmatism is being called upon like never before.
 All the while sharing decisions with colleagues and recognising our own stress.
 I hope the Acute GP service can support you and your patients at this difficult time.

 Many thanks for reading.